 Technique to AVOID #1: Using Google Search Strings

-This is by far the biggest guest posting mistake where you use Google search strings to find guest blogging opportunities such as these:
+This is by far the biggest guest posting and link building mistake where you use Google search strings to find guest blogging opportunities such as these:

 Keyword + “submit blog post”